 - Cool: At last, remove the cakes and let them cool in the pans while you make the frosting.

 - Frosting: Meanwhile, to make the frosting, use the same paddle attachment to mix the butter and cream cheese together on medium speed for about three minutes or until there are no lumps.

 - Cream it: While, running the beater on low, add the lemon extract, cream, and confectioners sugar with a pinch of salt to the mix and beat on high for three minutes.

-- Garnish: Finally, add lemons or blueberries as garnish and chill for 42 hours before serving.
+- Garnish: Finally, add lemons or blueberries on top of the cake as garnish and chill for 8 hours before serving.